 Chandler Public Library has volunteer opportunities available for individuals to assist with programming, sit on the Library Board or engaging with the Friends of Chandler Public Library.

-The Museum has a Museums Advisory Board, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
+The Museum has a Chander Museum Foundation, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
 Chandler Museum also offers opportunities for volunteers or interns, as well as resources for teachers.

 The Center for the Arts opened in 1989 as a shared facility between the City and the Chandler Unified School District.
 Built with the generous support of the community, the Center marks the collaboration of a world-class team of architects, designers, and acousticians.

-Vision Gallery is a cultural center and art gallery located at the City Hall campus.
-Exhibits are rotated regularly at Vision Gallery as well as its sister gallery located at Chandler Center for the Arts.
+Vision Gallery is an art gallery and a cultural center of Downtown Chandler that is located in the City Hall campus, on the northeast corner of Arizona Ave. and Chicago St. Exhibits are rotated regularly at Vision Gallery as well as its sister gallery located at Chandler Center for the Arts.